-Now that we’re having this conversation firmly in the 21st century, let’s move on to the questions that you should be asking of your partner management software to determine if it is capable not just of handling the array of tasks it’s meant to do, but accelerating your partner program by streamlining those tasks.
+Here are the questions that you should be asking of your partner management software to determine if it is capable not just of handling the array of tasks it’s meant to do, but accelerating your partner program by streamlining those tasks.

 1. How Robust Are the Training Features?

 Gamified learning is becoming the gold standard in allowing people to pick up information quickly.
 Being able to build out training modules that test your partners on everything they need to know based on their role—from positioning the brand to support features—is key to having a channel that works for you and your partners.
 Good partner software should be able to facilitate effective trainings, let you monitor how your partners are doing, and then incentivize them to do even better.

 Getting up to speed on every aspect of your channel partnership itself, from brand positioning to the expectations you have of your partners and vice versa, is something your software must make easy.
 There’s a lot to know starting out, and that’s information that can’t be relegated to outdated documents or laid out in PDFs so long that people will never bother to read past the title.
 Onboarding materials should be engaging, easy to find, all in one place within the software, and easy to work with.

 3. Can You Easily Track Each Partner’s Success?